dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 ### MongoDB

 Added support for specifying the MongoDB username and password when using the `AddMongoDB` extension method.
-If not specified, a random username and password will be generated but can be manually specified using parameter resources.
+If not specified, a random username and password is generated but can be manually specified using parameter resources.

 ```csharp
 var builder = DistributedApplication.CreateBuilder(args);